Term of the Moment

 The Smartphone; a Glimmer of Light

 The phone's small screen forces designers to think more about usability, but not always.
-Smartphone apps can be as obtuse as desktop programs, very often because they are designed in isolation without regard to other similar apps in use.
-People use many phone apps, but one requires tapping an icon while another requires opening a menu.
+Smartphone apps can be as obtuse as desktop programs, generally because they are designed with little regard for all the other apps people use.
+All apps have similar functions, but one requires tapping an icon, another requires opening a menu while yet another requires switching to a different screen.
 See good user interface, first-time user menu and dynamic user menu.

 Users Hate to Change

-Because of the learning curve required to use software, changing apps is not always met with enthusiasm.
-While the software industry touts "productivity gains" for every new product, the frustration figuring out how to do the same function in a new program creates a reluctance to try something new in the first place.
+Because the learning curve required to use software is sometimes steep, the thought of changing applications is not always met with enthusiasm.
+While the software industry touts "productivity gains" for every new product, the frustration figuring out how to do the same function you did in a previous version creates a reluctance to try something new in the first place.

 The Florida recount in the 2000 U.S. presidential election kept the country in limbo for weeks.
-The confusing punch card ballot in Palm Beach County gave Pat Buchanan two thousand votes that very likely might have gone to Al Gore.
+The confusing user interface in Florida's Palm Beach County punch card ballot gave Pat Buchanan two thousand votes that very likely might have gone to Al Gore.

 Give Us A Break!

-Our dazzling HDTVs do not prevent dopey button naming.
+Our dazzling HDTVs do not prevent ridiculous button naming.
 This family's salvation was to attach labels on their remote control.

 Keep the Elevator Door Open

-The big red button that catches your eye in this building elevator is for an exceedingly rare fire emergency.
-Wouldn't "Big Red" be better as a "Door Open" button?
-Courteous people are always scrambling to stop the door from closing on someone, but "Door Open" is rarely in a prominent location.
+The big red button that immediately catches your eye in this building elevator is for an exceedingly rare emergency.
+Courteous people are always scrambling to stop the door from closing on someone, but "Door Open" is hardly ever quickly visible.
+Wouldn't "Big Red" be better as "Door Open?"

 A Century of Experience Didn't Help